biolink/biolink-model/docs/index.md

  * [editor](editor.md) - editor of a compiled work such as a book or a periodical (newspaper or an academic journal).
 Note that in the case of publications which have a containing "published in" node property, the editor association may not be attached directly to the embedded child publication, but only made in between the parent's publication node and the editorial agent of the encompassing publication (e.g. only from the Book referenced by the 'published_in' property of a book chapter Publication node).
  * [enabled by](enabled_by.md) - holds between a process and a physical entity, where the physical entity executes the process
  * [enables](enables.md) - holds between a physical entity and a process, where the physical entity executes the process
+ * [exacerbates](exacerbates.md) - A relationship between an entity (e.g. a chemical, environmental exposure, or some form of genetic variation) and a condition (a phenotype or disease), where the presence of the entity worsens some or all aspects of the condition.
  * [exact match](exact_match.md) - holds between two entities that are identical to each other, with a high degree of confidence
     * [same as](same_as.md) - holds between two entities that are considered equivalent to each other
  * [expressed in](expressed_in.md) - holds between a gene or gene product and an anatomical entity in which it is expressed